BMC B-series engine: Numbering system, 1970 onwards

 Beginning in the early 1970s the numbering system was simplified to "18 V" plus a serial number, where 18 represents the capacity and V = vertical, i.e. longitudinal (in-line, not vee-arranged) engine with rear-wheel drive, and H = Horizontal, i.e. transverse engine with front-wheel drive.

-There was sometimes a country indicator after the first part of the code, e.g. "18V-Z" was use for some United States (except California) MG MGB engines.
+There was sometimes a country indicator after the first part of the code, e.g. "18V-Z" was used for some United States (except California) MG MGB engines.